 These experiences have deepened my understanding of how complex and painful life challenges can be—and how meaningful it is to walk alongside people as they find hope and strength again.

-I offer an integrative and systemic approach, drawing from systemic/family & couples therapy, attachment, psychodynamic, humanistic, existential, and cognitive-behavioural perspectives, while also incorporating elements of Gestalt, DBT, mindfulness, and narrative therapy to meet each person’s unique needs.
-I’m passionate about supporting adolescents, families, and couples in navigating complex relationships, healing and reconnecting.
+I offer an integrative and systemic approach, drawing on a range of therapeutic perspectives including systemic (family and couples therapy), attachment-based, psychodynamic, humanistic, existential, and cognitive-behavioural approaches.
+I also incorporate elements of Gestalt, DBT, mindfulness, and narrative therapy, allowing the work to be tailored to each person’s unique needs and context.

 You can also find my verified profile on the Counselling Directory